Bhowal19/CryptAL-FrontEnd/README.md

 ## Documentation

-The documentation for the Material Dashboard is hosted at our [website](https://www.creative-tim.com/learning-lab/react/overview/material-kit/?ref=readme-mkr).
+The documentation for the Material Dashboard is hosted at our [website](https://Ayan Bhowal (https://www.linkedin.com/in/ayan-bhowal/) and Varun Bhatacharya (https://www.linkedin.com/in/varunbhattacharya/)/learning-lab/react/overview/material-kit/?ref=readme-mkr).

 ### What's included